pelias/documentation/full_planet_considerations.md

 To set expectations, a 36 core machine can complete a Pelias build in about 16 hours.

-A 16 core machine with 64 Gb ram and SSD can complete a Pelias build in a week.
+A 16 core machine with 64 Gb ram and a 1Tb EBS volume can complete a Pelias build in a week.
+Including the elasticsearch index, the data takes about 750Gb.

 ## Recommended processes